simonedelpopolo/koorie/README.md

 filename `./package.json`

-> ❗️ Open the 'package.json' file and add the property "type":"module" and save it.
+❗️ Open the `package.json` file and add the property `"type":"module"` and save it.

 filename `./middleware.js`